ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 # CPE 1040 - Fall 2020

-This is learning progression 004 for the Fall 2020 installment of the course CPE 1040: Introduction to Computer Engineering at MSU Denver.
+This is learning progression 004 of the course CPE 1040: Introduction to Computer Engineering at MSU Denver.

 Table of Contents
 =================